 We are available at bookings for shows, functions and private events.
 For more information on rates and availability please email us on the Up The Antics Email.

 Luke is an improviser, sketch performer and occasional stand-up.
-As well as Up The Antics, he is part of the Kitchen Rules Theatre's house team "Last Day On Earth" and Sci-fi improv team Real Positive Poles.
+As well as Up The Antics, he is part longform improv team "Last Day On Earth" and Sci-fi improv team Real Positive Poles.
+His favourite part of comedy is all the admin involved in running shows.
+No, really.

 To the classically trained, Scott Wilson is the true 'triple threat' of the group - he can act, sing and has a gun.
 One of the founders of The Idle Playthings at Bath Spa University, most recently he's released a sitcom called Frack Off which he wrote/directed/produced/bled for, and narrowly avoided being sued by Paul McCartney for the smutty Fringe show The Dung Beatles.
 He has appeared on stage, screen and online - occasionally on purpose.